emilyallerdings/CustomCharmAPI/README.md

 - Register custom powerups (charms) with custom models and sounds
 - Hook into game events like equip/unequip
 - Supports localization through I2
-- Asset bundle support for models and sounds
 - Automatically integrates with the game's charm system
-- Compatible with other BepInEx mods

-##  Installation
+## 🚀 Installation

 1. Download and install [BepInEx](https://github.com/BepInEx/BepInEx) for your game.
 2. [Download the latest release `.dll` from the Releases section](https://github.com/emilyallerdings/CustomCharmAPI/releases).
 3. Place the `.dll` in your `BepInEx/plugins/` folder.

-##  Basic Tutorial: Creating a Custom Charm
+## 🧪 Basic Tutorial: Creating a Custom Charm

-Here’s a step-by-step guide using the API:
+### 🔧 1.
+Create Your Plugin

+Use BepInEx to define a new mod and reference `CustomCharmAPI`.
+Here's a minimal example:

 ```csharp
 [BepInPlugin("com.yourname.mycharm", "My Custom Charm", "1.0.0")]